 Nambung National Park

 Get up early for the 125-mile drive to Nambung National Park, north of Perth, to see its main attraction—the Pinnacles.
 These huge limestone pillars, which emerge from the yellow sands of the desert, are a fascinating sight to behold.
-The best time of year to visit is September and October, when the desert is blanketed in a stunning array of wildflowers.
+The best time of year to visit is September and October.

 On the way to Nambung is New Norcia, a Benedictine community and Australia’s only monastic town.
 There are some spectacular buildings, including the Abbey Church and old flour mill, all of which can be explored on the twice-daily guided tours from the Museum and Art Gallery.

 If you have a little extra time on your hands, plan an overnight trip to Margaret River on the south coast of Western Australia, which is about a three-and-a-half-hour drive from Perth.
 After crossing a landscape of dry, low-lying scrub, this part of the country will seem like a lush oasis.
 It’s known for its spectacular surf beaches, wineries, boutique breweries, and tall-timber forests.
 Check in for the night at Empire Retreat & Spa, an exquisite, adults-only boutique hotel with just 10 luxury suites.

 Leave the driving and planning to someone else.
 ADAMS Pinnacle Tours has full-day trips, (with free hotel pickups) to all the locations mentioned in Great Day Trips, including one that combines New Norcia and the Pinnacles.